-- The Safety Data Sheet (SDS) indicates a chemical in use is caustic, toxic, or corrosive; - The SDS says that serious eye damage may result; or - Warnings such as "causes chemical burns" or "causes permanent eye damage" are posted on container labels.
+- The Safety Data Sheet (SDS) indicates a chemical in use is caustic, toxic, or corrosive; - The SDS states that serious eye damage may result; or - A warning such as "causes chemical burns" or "causes permanent eye damage" is posted on container labels.

-Eyewash Stations Must Have the Following:
+Eyewash Must Have the Following:

 - Pure clean water;

 - Hands free operation;

 - Constant water flow rate for a full 15 minutes;

 - Highly visible markings and signs;

-- Unobstructed access;
+- Unobstructed access; and

-- Accessibility;

-- The single most important treatment for chemically-burned eyes is copious irrigation within second of the injury.
-This means that the victims should not have to climb over or around obstacles to find the eyewash station.
-Make sure there are no barriers to the eyewash station.
+- The single most important treatment for chemically burned eyes is copious irrigation within seconds of injury.
+This means that victims should not have to climb over or around obstacles to find the eyewash station.
+Make sure there are no barriers to the unit.

-- Clean, Functional Equipment; and - Portable eyewash units are an option in areas where plumbed in water is not accessible or of high enough quality.
+- Clean, Functional Equipment; - Portable eyewash units are an option in areas where plumbed water is not accessible or of high enough quality.
 Portable units also need an anti-bacterial additive to ensure proper water sanitation.
 Flushing with any water is better than none, but purified water reduces potential for secondary eye infections.